 - provide a proposal/contract/invoice detailing a per-person participation cost;

-- provide a breakdown of academic costs (excursions, guest lecturer honoraria, and classroom space) versus all other costs (i.e. ground transportation and accommodations);
+- provide a breakdown of academic costs (excursions, guest lecturer honoraria, and classroom space) versus all other costs (i.e. ground transportation, accommodations, and visas);

 - accept Electronic Funds Transfer payments;

 - provide a properly completed W-9 or W-8BEN; AND

 - provide a final per-person cost by August 1 prior to program start in the form of a contract.

 Your host organization must also be free of Office of Foreign Assets Control